Chewy? Crunchy? What is the Japanese sweet "Unpei"? A traditional taste rooted in the region [Aomori and Akita]

 Great for New Year's, memorial services, weddings, etc

-Unpei is not an everyday snack, but rather a "special occasion Japanese sweet ."
-It is popular as a New Year's gift, and is also often used as an offering at Buddhist memorial services during Obon and the equinox.
-In the Tsugaru region, it was once distributed as a wedding gift, and was a prestigious treat that appeared at celebratory occasions.
+Unpei is not an everyday snack, but rather a "specialoccasion wagashi" (Japanese confectionery) that appears on special occasions.
+It is a popular gift in New Year's boxes, and is also often used as an offering at Buddhist memorial services during Obon and Higan.
+In the Tsugaru region, it was once given as a wedding favor, and was a dignified presence that appeared at celebratory occasions.

 The red and white wrapping and gorgeous patterns on the sweets give the impression that they are special sweets.
 After offering them at the Buddhist altar, the family savors them little by little with tea.
 This scene continues to be cherished in homes in Akita and Tsugaru even today